nazime1/Principles-of-Software/docs/patterns.md

 ### Interpreter

-Given a language, the **Interpreter** pattern <span style="color:blue;">defines a representation for its grammar in addition to an interpreter that uses the representation to interpret sentences in the language</span>.
+Given a language, the **Interpreter** pattern <span style="color:#0091ff;">defines a representation for its grammar in addition to an interpreter that uses the representation to interpret sentences in the language</span>.
 A context defines a macro language and syntax, parsing input into objects which perform the correct operations on behalf of the client.

     import java.util.StringTokenizer;
     import java.util.ArrayList;